benhawker/ytlabs_api_client/README.md

 #### get_properties:     "GET /properties/"
 ```
-Use this resource to get a response a list of properties in the Roomallo API.
+Use this resource to get a response a list of properties in the YTLabs API.

 - Required => updated_at                    Date at which data starts being returned.
 (YYYY-MM-
 - Optional => i18n        default: "ko-KR"  Return text in other lanaguages(ko-KR, en-US, zh-CN,